Lead Opinion

 II.

 The majority virtually ignores federal supremacy in Indian affairs and well-established judicial recognition of the need for state deference to federal policy.
 Such judicial recognition dates back to John Marshall.
 Worcester v.
-Georgia, 31 U.S. (6 Pet.)
-515, 8 L.Ed.
-483. Having waged genocidal warfare against the native inhabitants of this continent, see Utley, The American Way of War, the European majority has belatedly, and all too often ineffectively, created a special trust relationship between the federal government and Native Americans.
-Today, this Court violates that trust.
+Georgia,

 The majority substitutes a series of irrelevancies for careful analysis (or much of any analysis at all, for that matter) of the federal statutes and policies.
 The most egregious example is the subtle overstatement of the issue involved in this appeal.
 That issue is limited to the allocation of proof as to state criminal jurisdiction.
 Yet, the majority for no apparent reason assumes that the State will not be able to prove its right to assume criminal jurisdiction in this case.
 It concludes (with, it would appear, a touch of xenophobia) that deference to federal policy would allow these defendants to “escape all criminal prosecution.”
 This explicit result-oriented concern is at least premature; in the event, the State may well carry its appropriate burden of proof.
 Moreover, our neighboring state of Maine almost a decade ago placed the jurisdictional burden of proof on the State; to date, there have been no reports of anarchy.

-Likewise, the majority prematurely emphasizes the lack of evidence "that the federal government recognizes any part of Vermont as Indian country."
-If true (this record being silent on the matter), an historical lack of significant relationships between the federal government and the Abenaki Tribe would be an important fact supporting the state's assumption of criminal jurisdiction in a hearing on remand.
+Likewise, the majority prematurely emphasizes the lack of evidence “that the federal government recognizes any part of Vermont as Indian country.”
+If true (this record being silent on the matter), an historical lack of significant relationships between the federal government and the Abenaki Tribe would be an important fact supporting the state’s assumption of criminal jurisdiction in a hearing on' remand.
 However, it simply had nothing to do with the issue before the trial court, which explains the lack of a record.
 Likewise, it is irrelevant to the issue before us.
 The majority shows undue haste to allow the state to head the Indians off at the pass rather than fairly defeat them, if it can, in a battle fought on level ground.

 Similarly unhelpful is the underlying implication that the State should not be required to negative a positive.
 As with most cliches, this one does not withstand analysis.
 The fact is that the State is often required to negative a positive.
-The most common of many such examples are the requirement that the State prove beyond a reasonable doubt the absence of authority or consent in a prosecution for unlawful trespass, 13 V.S.A. § 3705(a), and the requirement *258 that the State prove beyond a reasonable doubt the absence of consent in a prosecution for sexual assault, 13 V.S.A. § 3252(1)(A).
-The State routinely carries such burdens of proof with success.
+The most common of many such examples are the requirement

-The majority's claim that its position is supported by "the majority of other states addressing the issue" is disingenuous.
-That "majority" consists of cases from Nevada and New Mexico, courts which have adopted the same cavalier attitude toward the federal government-Native American trust relationship as does today's majority of this Court.
-On the other hand, the Supreme Judicial Court of Maine has in a similar case forthrightly applied its local statute allocating the jurisdictional burden of proof without fear or favor.
+The majority”s claim that its position is supported by “the majority of other states addressing the issue” is disingenuous.
+That “majority” consists of cases from Nevada and New Mexico, courts which have adopted the same cavalier attitude toward the federal government-Native American trust relationship as does today’s majority of this Court.
+On the other hand, the Supreme Judicial Court of Maine has in a similar case forthrightly applied its local statute allocating the jurisidictional burden of proof without fear or favor.
 This Court should likewise apply clear federal law and policy to this case.

 Fundamentally, the majority jumps the gun in its desire to protect our European majority from some anticipated depredations of our Native American minority.
 While such fear is ephemeral, its existence apparently makes this a hard case.
-The majority's decision proves yet again the axiom, "hard cases make bad law."
+The majority’s decision proves yet again the axiom, “hard cases make bad law.”
 Northern Securities Co. v.
-United States, 193 U.S. 197, 400, 24 S.Ct.
-436, 468, 48 L.Ed.
-679 (1904) (Holmes, J., dissenting).
+United States,

 In response to appellants’ December 15, 1988, motion for reargument, the opinion of the Court is recalled to delete Footnote 3 and to correct an inaccuracy in the statement of the position of defendants.
 The revision does not change the result previously reached.